LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W05-D2-CI-Contd.md

 ## Creating a GitHub Actions Workflow File in YAML

-The script that defines what GitHub Actions will do for you will be a file written in YAML (YAML is a bit like JSON without curly braces).
+The script that defines what GitHub Actions will do will be a file written in YAML (YAML is a bit like JSON without curly braces).

 - Create a directory in your repository with this path:
   `.github/workflows`